The Sleeping Prince (fairy tale): Uzbekistan

-In an Uzbek tale titled Der brennende Stein or "Горючий камень" ("The Burning Stone"), a girl named Rose Bloom is fetching flowers, when she follows a trail deep into a mansion.
+In an Uzbek tale titled Der brennende Stein, translated to Russian as "Горючий камень" ("The Burning Stone") and to French as La pierre qui brûlait ("The Stone that Burns"), a girl named Rose Bloom is fetching flowers, when she follows a trail deep into a mansion.
 Inside it, there lies the body of a man, all riddled with pins.
 The girl extracts each pin carefully, until she begins to get tired.
 She hires a servant girl from a passing caravan to continue the vigil on him.
 The man wakes up and mistakes the servant girl for Rose Bloom.
 At the end of the tale, Rose Bloom asks the prince to get her a burning stone: she plans to tell her sorrows to the stone until it bursts into a pyre, and intends to throw herself into it.
-According to Gabrielle Keller, the Haqiq-Tosch (meaning "burning stone" or "patience stone") is a stone to which a person tells their woes, and the stone begins to burn up; if the person's suffering is too strong, the stone swells and bursts, thus relieving the teller of their secret.
+According to researcher Gabrielle Keller, the Haqiq-Tosch (meaning "burning stone" or "patience stone") is a stone to which a person tells their woes, and the stone begins to burn up; if the person's suffering is too strong, the stone swells and bursts, thus relieving the teller of their secret.